 What are the signs of abuse to watch out for when you meet a new guy or gal?
 We know you cannot tell who will abuse you by looking at them.
 Well, if she's wearing a bathrobe, dirty slippers and has a cigarette in one hand and whiskey in the other...you may assume she might abuse you.
 Or, if he … [see more...]

-Emotional Intelligence is “street smarts,” as opposed to “book smarts,” when speaking about emotional strength.
-It’s what accounts for a great deal of a persons ability to navigate life effectively.
+Emotional Intelligence is “street smarts,” as opposed to “book smarts” when speaking about emotional strength.
+Emotional intelligence accounts for a great deal of a person’s ability to navigate life effectively.
 We experience different levels of emotional intelligence based on our own life’s teachings and experiences.
-Learning to understand the five categories of emotional intelligence will […]
+Learning to understand the five components of emotional intelligence will greatly […]

-Verbal Abuse is the undercurrent of most domestic violence.
-Hostile language is dangerous to our health not only because of it’s destructive nature but because it so often escalates into physical violence.
+Verbal abuse underlies most domestic violence.
+Hostile language is dangerous to our health not only because of its destructive nature but because it so often escalates into physical violence.
 Learning the Art of Verbal Self Defense is learning how to create a system (in any environment) where you can diffuse hostile language as well as give the victim […]

 Julie is a trained domestic violence victims advocate and facilitator of a Batterer’s Intervention Program in California.
 She joins verbalabusejournals.com to help victims and survivors to heal from domestic violence help survivors understand why their abuser abuses, and to help abusers stop their abusive behaviors.
 Non-violent, mature relationships include qualities of cohesiveness, acceptance and joy with […]